Age 7 to 14

-If you guess wrong you lose 5 points, even if your guess satisfies the criteria, so don't guess until you are certain that there is only one possible answer.
+If you guess wrong you lose 15 points, so don't guess until you are certain that there is only one possible answer.

-Suppose you have discovered that your number has a remainder of $1$ when divided by $2$, and a remainder of $0$ when divided by $5$, as in the example below:
+Suppose you have discovered that your number has a remainder of $1$ when divided by $2$, and a remainder of $0$ when divided by $5$

 At this point, you know that the hidden number is both odd and a multiple of $5$.
 You might think of $15$ as a number that would fit with both of these criteria.